spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow.md

 <br />

-- **Addditional Packages**:
+- **Additional Packages**:
 You may need to install additional OS packages for your specific needs, such as an NVIDIA driver or a network package essential for your hardware to establish an outgoing network connection.
 These additional OS packages would need to be added to the Edge Installer and the Edge Provider images.

 - **Installer OS Restriction**:
-Palette's out-of-the-box Edge Istaller is based on the OpenSUSE OS.
+Palette's out-of-the-box Edge Installer is based on the OpenSUSE OS.
 If you want to install an Ubuntu or an RHEL-based Edge cluster, you may need an Edge Installer based on another OS.

 - **Optimize Bandwidth**: